xtien/app/README.md

  One could use a combination of signal strength and number of detections to determine whether a contact needs to be registered as a "detected contact".
 Number of detections is done within a limited time frame, 15 minutes.
+ In the screen, you can set the threshold for signal strength and number of detections for a "hit".

  The clear button on the right clears the database and the contact screen.